The Raising Of The Bar

 - Next was an interview with Barbara Walters and Henry Kissinger, thought all any sketch with Barbara Wawa, is mainly a speech pattern parody, I still find it kind of funny.

-- Once again, Jane hosts the news and starts with a story about how people were outraged that Carter spent a whopping $35 Million dollars on his campaign.
+- Once again, Jane hosts the news and starts with a story about how people were outraged that Carter spent a whopping Thirty-Five-Million-Dollars on his campaign.

 - Paul Simon teams up with George Harrison to sing Here Come the Sun, followed by a joint performance of Homeward Bound.